saintybalboa/react-demo/docs/tutorial/1-setup.md

 ## Local development
+Each code change requires a rebuild and a page refresh, which slows down local development.
+There are tools available to speed up both backend and frontend development.

 ### Backend development
 Use nodemon to restart the application server each time a change is made to `src/server.js`.